Frequently asked questions.

 Sheffield’s hills may be a challenge for manual wheelchairs, but we can adapt the route or stay in one spot if that’s more comfortable.
 If coaching outdoors appeals to you but you have questions about accessibility, please get in touch so we can plan what works best.

-• If you can’t travel to Sheffield, I also offer Zoom coaching.
+• If you can’t travel to Sheffield, I also offer coaching online.

-Depending on distance and the number of sessions booked (usually ten or more), we can explore other suitable green spaces.
+Depending on distance and the number of sessions booked (usually six or more), we can explore other suitable green spaces.
 If travel is involved, I may add a small travel cost.

 • Wear something comfortable and weather-appropriate, along with shoes you’re happy to walk in.
 You might want to bring a drink, notebook, or anything that helps you feel at ease outdoors.